Abu Waheeb, leader of ISIS forces in Anbar, inside a government building in Ramadi

-Iraqi army humvees set on fire by ISIS forces in Anbar.
+Iraqi army humvees set on fire by ISIS forces in Anbar

-To make matters worse, Islamist militants in Fallujah have occupied houses in the city's Hay al-Askari neighborhood, forcing homeowners to flee to avoid being caught in the crossfire.
-According to statements by the Iraqi Red Crescent, more than 13,000 families have left Fallujah since the crisis began two weeks ago, with most seeking shelter in schools and other public buildings, or in the houses of relatives in neighboring villages.
+To make matters worse, Islamist militants in Fallujah have occupied houses in the city's Hay al-Askari neighbourhood, forcing homeowners to flee to avoid being caught in the crossfire.
+According to statements by the Iraqi Red Crescent, more than 13,000 families have left Fallujah since the crisis began two weeks ago, with most seeking shelter in schools and other public buildings, or in the houses of relatives in neighbouring villages.

-On Sunday, the Iraqi army was attacked near Hay al-Askari, resulting in a clash that left three militants dead, and the area is still under militant control, with locals aware that a second assault on Fallujah by Abu Reesha's pro-government coalition is imminent.
+On Sunday, the Iraqi army were attacked near Hay al-Askari, resulting in a clash that left three militants dead, and the area is still under militant control, with locals aware that a second assault on Fallujah by Abu Reesha's pro-government coalition is imminent.
 So the city isn't exactly an ideal place to be, but some residents have had to start returning anyway because they have no other choice.

-The wreckage of an army vehicle in Fallujah.
+The wreckage of an army vehicle in Fallujah

-And Alwani's arrest was just the latest in a string of recent anti-Sunni actions by Iraq’s government.
+And Alwani's arrest was just the latest in a string of recent purges by Iraq’s central government.
 Shortly after the withdrawal of US troops from the country, an arrest warrant was issued for Sunni vice president Tareq al Hashemi, accusing him of running death squads.
-Now living in Turkey, he has been sentenced to death in absentia.
+Now staying in Turkey, he has been sentenced to death in absentia.
 In March last year, as demonstrations for reforms began to take shape, Sunni finance minister Rafi al Issawi resigned from his post after security forces arrested one of his body guards on suspicion of terrorism-related operations.
 And shortly after, Sunni agricultural minister Izz al Din Dawla resigned after Swat forces shot at Sunni protesters in Hawija, a village near Kirkuk.

 "I think the sectarian card gets overplayed somewhat, although it's still important," said Lister.
 "Sunni tribes have long been angry with Maliki for having left Anbar behind and preventing Sunni tribes and ministers from holding as much power.
 But, at the same time, a larger issue is at stake here, which is the control of their territory and an extremist group [the militants linked with ISIS] that, in the past, has treated their civilians in a particularly negative way.
 Some tribes see Maliki as the lessor of two evils, while other tribes see it the other way around."

-Iraqi special forces fighting ISIS rebels in Fallujah.
+Iraqi special forces fighting ISIS rebels in Fallujah

-Fallujah’s crisis comes ahead of upcoming elections in Iraq, in which the premier has expressed plans for a third term in office.
-“By attacking now, Maliki has galvanized the support of rank-and-file Iraqi Shiites," said Feisal Istrabadi, the founding director of the Center for the Study of the Middle East at Indiana University-Bloomington.
+Fallujah’s crisis comes ahead of upcoming elections in Iraq, in which the premier has vocally expressed plans for a third term in office.
+“By attacking now, Maliki has galvanised the support of rank-and-file Iraqi Shia," said Feisal Istrabadi, founding director of the Center for the Study of the Middle East at Indiana University-Bloomington.
 "Prior to his launching this operation, he was the object of much criticism from within the Shia coalition for his mishandling of a number of issues, including his increasingly authoritarian tendencies," continued Istabadi, who was deputy permanent representative of Iraq to the UN from 2004 to 2010.
 "The operation in Anbar wholly silenced all these critics.
 In the absence of something going catastrophically wrong in the next three months, Maliki will be decisively re-elected."

-It’s seems like a good idea, but it's just a shame that the suggestions are being made in response to a conflict that has already started; maybe it would have been better if the Shiite leadership had just tried to avert the whole showdown in the first place.
+It’s seems like a good idea, but it's just a shame that the suggestions are being made in response to a conflict that has already started; maybe it would have been better if the Shia leadership had just tried to avert the whole showdown in the first place.